The great Champions League illusion: A European Super League in all but name | Goal.com

 The purpose of the Europa Conference League is to appease and generate money for the biggest clubs in Europe's smaller leagues, but this is not an adequate solution to financial inequality.
 Qualifying round payments are already having just as big a distortive effect on smaller leagues as Champions League participation within the 'Big Five' leagues.

 What happens next, then, is absolutely crucial to the future of football.
 It is essential that all clubs are looked after, and that all voices are heard.
-UEFA cannot just listen to the clubs, leagues and broadcasters, but also the fans.
+UEFA must listen to the fans, as well as the clubs, leagues and broadcasters.

+UEFA could also do with some help and Van der Burg believes that the European Union (EU) could remove the threat of a Super League once and for all, thus allowing the governing body to focus solely on reform.

+"My view is that the Super League itself, and the threats of a Super League, are incompatible with Article 101 of the EU's competition law,” says Van der Burg, who has written a paper on the matter.
+"So, the EU should tell the football sector that it doesn’t want any more threats of a breakaway.

 If no attempt is made to reverse – or at least halt – the current rate of divergence between UCC distribution money and solidarity payments, we will know that some clubs and leagues will be left fighting a losing battle while the elite look forward to a new Champions League tailored to their specific needs.

-UEFA will, of course, battle to ensure that the tournament remains open to everyone, but the economic disparity it looks set to perpetuate by ceding to the clubs' main requests will effectively close the Champions League's doors to all but a select few.
+UEFA will, of course, battle to ensure that the tournament remains open to everyone, but the economic disparity it would perpetuate by ceding to the clubs' principal demands will effectively close the Champions League's doors to all but a select few.

 The Champions League would, thus, become an illusion itself; a European Super League in everything but name.